tom-etchells/PowerCubeSat/README.md

 # PowerCubeSat
 A CubeSat Power Modelling Tool

-The Power Model still needs some work, especially the GUI, but it does currently work.
+The Power Model presented here is essentially a minimum working example.
+An overhaul of the GUI and the internal data structures is currently in the works.
 Documentation and a guide for direct user input for more complex geometries and attitudes are to follow.

+The power model has been validated against Thales Alenia Space's power model.
+Further validation, especially against actual on-orbit satellite power data, is planned.

 # Orbit Data